-The High School Curriculum (grades 9 - 12) begins preparation for College and University entrance.
-The American Diploma must be completed in a minimum of 3 years, spending the final three years (10^{th} , 11^{th} and 12^{th} grades) in an American Program.
-The only students who may transfer into grades 11 and 12 are those who have successfully completed previous grades in an American School and have a passing transcript/report card for those grades.
+The High School Curriculum (grades 9-12) begins preparation for College and University entrance.
+The American Diploma must be completed in a minimum of 3 years, attending the final three years (10^{th} , 11^{th} and 12^{th} grades) in an American Program.
+The only students who may transfer into grades 11 and 12 are those who have successfully completed previous grades in an American School and have a passing transcript/report card for those years.

-Students may count a maximum of 3 Subjects from grade (11), and a minimum of 5 Subjects from grade (12) for the total 8 Subjects for the University requirement.
-Students who are aiming for private Universities in Engineering and Computer Science should study Advanced Math in grade (12).
+Students may count a maximum of (3) Subjects from grade 11, and a minimum of (5) Subjects from grade 12 for the total 8 Subjects for the University requirement.
+Some universities allow students to select subjects from grade 10, but students should ask the universities of their choice.